greim/await.js/README.md

 ## Mad libs

 await.js promises are like mad libs.
-In fact, here's a mad lib which is implemented using an await.js promise.
+In fact, here's a mad lib implemented using an await.js promise.

     var prom = await('noun1', 'noun2', 'adjective')